 While the brutality that humans visit on each other is the most disturbing thing in this film, but we also see his character, Cory Lambert, protecting the local sheep and cows, killing natural predators when necessary.
 As he tells FBI agent Jane Banner (Elizabeth Olsen), “I hunt predators.”

 There’s really just one or two scenes that might bother animal lovers.

 Read on for spoilers:

-When we first meet him, he’s lying in wait to scare off a pack of wolves.
-He’s clearly an excellent shot and hits one wolf, who goes down.
+When we first meet him, he’s lying in wait to scare off a pack of coyotes*.
+He’s clearly an excellent shot and hits one coyote who goes down.
 The rest run off, leaving the sheep alone. [*This article originally identified the predators as wolves, not coyotes.
 Now that the script for the film is online, they are clearly referred to as coyotes.]

-Update: (These are clearly real wolves in the film, but it’s not clear if the animal was hit with a tranquilizer dart of was trained to play dead.)
+These are clearly real coyotes in the film, but it’s not clear if the animal was hit with a tranquilizer dart of was trained to play dead.
 The “animal wrangler” credited on the film is Sled Reynolds who also worked with the wolves on “Dances With Wolves” and whose long list of credits includes “Gladiator,” “The Ghost and the Darkness,” and “Water for Elephants.”)

 He abandons his search for the mountain lion to help Banner’s murder investigation.
 When he stumbles across the lion’s lair later on, he’s distracted by his colleague in need, and leaves them be.
 He has worse predators to hunt.